 Social security and pension costs in Luxembourg

-Social security contributions are paid directly from your salary and cover illness, unemployment, occupational accidents, pension, childbirth, long-term care insurance and death.
+Social security contributions in Luxembourg are paid directly from your salary and cover illness, unemployment, occupational accidents, pension, childbirth, long-term care insurance and death.

 Employees pay the following rates, but the bulk of social security and pension is paid by the employer.